-Interviews will be conducted by phone or Zoom by staff from the SSG team.
-Interview questions, as well as a short project backgrounder, will be provided to interviewees in advance.
-The interviewer types notes during the call, and notes are shared with the interviewee by email for confirmation and any corrections/additions.
+Interviews were conducted by phone or Zoom by staff from the SSG team.
+Interview questions, as well as a short project background, were provided to interviewees in advance.
+The interviewer typed notes during the call, and these were shared with the interviewee by email for confirmation and any corrections/additions.